 Writing in Egypt

 What we have left of Egyptian writing, like Egyptian art, mostly comes out of tombs.
 Because of this, most of what we have left is prayers (because that is the kind of thing you put in people's tombs).
-Other kinds of writing like laws, letters to your mom, and lists of who gave their fair share to the temple mostly have rotted away, over the years.
+Other kinds of writing like laws, letters to your mom, and lists of who gave their fair share to the temple mostly have been recycled or composted, over the years.

 The most famous prayer from Egyptian tombs is the Book of the Dead.
 The Book of the Dead was a set of instructions for how to get from the world of the living to the world of the dead.
 In the New Kingdom, starting about 1500 BC, people put copies of the Book of the Dead in their tombs to help them along the way.

 Bonus fact: did you know that the earliest version of the famous story of Cinderella comes from ancient Egypt? and that in this version, the reason she's being excluded is that she's white?

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!